Graduate Diploma in Object Conservation West Dean

 We use this data to carry out our obligations arising from your enquiry or booking.
 For details of how we handle data please refer to our Privacy Statement.

-Duration: One academic year (36 weeks) full time
+Duration: 1 academic year, full time

-School: Conservation
+School: School of Conservation

-Location: West Dean
+Campus: West Dean

 Scholarships and bursaries: See available funding